 4. Revitalise on the stove top

-Cook them with their husks for about 5 minutes on each side then test to see they’re heated through.
+- Cook them with their husks for about 5 minutes on each side then test that they are heated internally.
+Continue heating if required.

-Tip: Don’t overcrowding them in the pan – leave a bit of space between each tamale.
+Don’t overcrowd them in the pan.
+Leave a bit of space between each tamale.

 5. Heat in a steamer